-In 1990, the Mergenthaler Linotype Company merged with the German-based Hell GmbH to form Linotype-Hell AG.
+In 1990, the Mergenthaler Linotype Company merged with German-based Hell GmbH to form Linotype-Hell AG.
 At this point the company ventured away from its long history in typesetting to primarily focus on digital fonts and typographical software.
-Today, Linotype offers typographical products and services as a subsidiary of Monotype Imaging Holdings.
+Today, it is a subsidiary of Monotype Imaging Holdings, which offers typographical products and services operating under the name Monotype GmbH.

-Over the years, many individuals claimed they developed chronic respiratory illnesses as a result of exposure to asbestos in Mergenthaler products, such as the Linotype machine.
+Over the years, many workers claimed they developed asbestos-related illnesses as a result of exposure to asbestos on the Linotype machine.
 Holding Mergenthaler responsible for their injuries, these claimants filed lawsuits against the company to obtain fair compensation.

 Typists operated Mergenthaler Linotype machines with a keyboard as the automated machine selected character molds, imprinted letters onto paper and returned the molds to their storage area.
 This process involved the pouring of molten metal.
 Because the machine contained metal parts and generated a great deal of heat, effectively insulating the Linotype was an important concern for the machine’s manufacturer.

-The Linotype also contained a hot pot filled with molten lead, which was jacketed with a hardened asbestos paste to retain heat and prevent it from catching fire.
 Mergenthaler manufacturers and technicians often mixed fresh asbestos cement for the pot and jacket, which may have caused harmful exposures.
 Workers could have also been exposed to asbestos when they applied the jacketing or chipped away and replaced older coatings.
-The asbestos could easily be inhaled when the older cement was broken.
+The asbestos could easily be inhaled when aged cement was broken.